manasye/Seleksi-2018/Tugas1/README.md

 </h2>

 ### Description
-This program scrape data scraper for [foxsports] (https://www.foxsports.com/soccer/stats).
+This program scrape data scraper for [foxsports](https://www.foxsports.com/soccer/stats).
 It gathered top player's statistic with their current team, position, and many more.

 ### Specifications